gatsbyjs/gatsby/docs/docs/working-with-images.md

 # Working With Images In Gatsby

 Optimizing images is a challenge on any website.
 To utilize best practices for performance across devices, you need multiple sizes and resolutions of each image.
-Luckily Gatsby has several useful [plugins](/docs/plugins/) that work together to do just that for images on [page components](/docs/building-with-components/#page-components)
+Luckily, Gatsby has several useful [plugins](/docs/plugins/) that work together to do that for images on [page components](/docs/building-with-components/#page-components).

-The recommend approach is to use [GraphQL queries](/docs/querying-with-graphql/) to get images of the optimal size or resolution.
-Then display them with the [`gatsby-image`](/packages/gatsby-image/) component.
+The recommended approach is to use [GraphQL queries](/docs/querying-with-graphql/) to get images of the optimal size or resolution.
+Then, display them with the [`gatsby-image`](/packages/gatsby-image/) component.

 ## Query Images With GraphQL